Code of Conduct

 - Facing other challenges to participate

-Think about how you might facilitate alternative ways to contribute or participate.
-If you find yourself dominating a discussion, step back.
-Make way for other voices and listen actively to them.
+If you find yourself dominating a discussion, it is especially important to step back, encourage other voices to join in, and listen actively to them.

 Understand Different Perspectives